comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 ![Mélodie sleeping in the Storyteller's House](/images/mirama/202210/house.gif)

 A lot of different intractable objects were added as well, giving some flavor to the world.
 I was aiming for a messy look, something that feels... like the lair of a struggling has-been.
-Hopefully that conveys well!
+Hopefully, that conveys well!

 2: Screen shaking and death animations were added